bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 These language use the same static types as TR to compile a program, but have different opinions about what types mean when a program runs.

-Here is a quick comparison.
-To ground the discussion, let's say we have the declaration `(: str* (Listof String))` in typed code.
-The value of `str*` can come from untyped code, so the question "what do types mean?" really asks what untyped values can enter this variable, and what values lead to a run-time error.
+Here is a quick comparison, using the declaration `(: str* (Listof String))` to ground the discussion.

+(Remember, the value of `str*` can come from untyped code, so asking "what do types mean?" really asks which untyped values can enter this variable and which values lead to a run-time error.)

 1. Normal `#lang typed/racket` offers _Deep_ types.
 The whole static type means something at run-time.
 For `str*`, the value is guaranteed to be a list